mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

     \mathbf{f}_{P}(\mathbf x) \\ \mathbf{f}_{Q}(\mathbf x)
   \end{bmatrix} = \mathbf 0,
 ```
-where we dropped the iteration index for simplicity.
-In transmission grids, a strong coupling can be found between active powers and voltage angles, and between reactive powers and voltage magnitudes.
-To obtain decoupling, two conditions are assumed to have been satisfied: first, the resistances ``r_{ij}`` of the branches are small with respect to their respective reactances ``x_{ij}`` and, second, the angle differences are small ``\theta_{ij} \approx 0`` [[3]](@ref inDepthPowerFlowSolutionReference).
-Respectively, we start from the equation:
+where the iteration index has been omitted for simplicity.
+However, in transmission grids, there exists a strong coupling between active powers and voltage angles, as well as between reactive powers and voltage magnitudes.
+To achieve decoupling, two conditions must be satisfied: first, the resistance values ``r_{ij}`` of the branches must be small compared to their reactance values ``x_{ij}``, and second, the angle differences must be small, i.e., ``\theta_{ij} \approx 0`` [[3]](@ref inDepthPowerFlowSolutionReference).
+Therefore, starting from the above equation, we have:
 ```math
   \begin{bmatrix}
     \mathbf{J_{11}(x)} & \mathbf{0} \\ \mathbf{0} & \mathbf{J_{22}(x)}